Garageband/Garageband.github.io/_posts/2016-11-25-My-first-attempts-at-publishing-using-GitGub---Aajai-Thind.md

   <tr>
     <td>Did I reach my target?
 (add details to "Lesson Review")</td>
-    <td>I think so, as I followed all the instructions and seem to have done everything in the correct order.</td>
+    <td>I think so, as I followed all the instructions and seem to have done everything in the correct order.
+I also managed to edit things about me and my profile picture (avatar)</td>
   </tr>
 </table>